HKBU Alumni Gratitude Fund (AGF) 香港浸會大學恩傳資助

 - The application period opens from 1st July to 30th June each academic year.

-- Applicants may be invited for a meeting to present their proposed items/services.
+- Applicants may be invited to a meeting to present their proposed items/services.

 - Successful applicants will be notified of application results by email within five working weeks after submission of all required documents/meeting held and further information provided if any.